Why does skin become inflamed?

 Among the possible symptoms we can mention the following:

-The diagnosis of atopic dermatitis must be conducted through a review by the physician of the affected areas of the skin and through an analysis of patient's medical history or family members to check whether any of them have a history of allergies.
+The diagnosis of atopic dermatitis must be conducted through a medical examination of the affected areas of the skin and through an analysis of patient's medical history or family members to check whether any of them have a history of allergies.

 Unlike contact dermatitis, there is no concrete evidence to validate this disease, that can only be diagnosed by its symptoms.